Glomerular Capsular Space Cysts

 Bowman’s Capsule

-Bowman’s capsule encases the glomerulus, a network of capillaries where blood filtration begins.
+Bowman’s capsule encases the glomerulus, a network of where blood filtration begins.
 The space between Bowman’s capsule and the glomerulus is known as the capsular space, where the initial filtrate collects before moving through the nephron.

 Pathophysiology